In This Article

 “It is important to advise patients that SculpSure permanently reduces only a certain amount of fat cells,” Walden notes.
 She goes on to explain that weight management is imperative to maintain your results since it wouldn’t be ideal to rely on SculpSure as a catchall.
 And with a national average cost of about $2,175, getting infinite treatments would just make your wallet cry out for help.

 Since SculpSure is not an invasive treatment like surgery, there is no downtime.
 “Daily activities can be resumed right away,” says Walden, which is great for those who don’t want to interrupt their lifestyle or work schedule.
-Even better, SculpSure patients don’t have to worry about scarring or any other marks that indicate you’ve undergone treatment.
+Even better, SculpSure patients don’t have to worry about scarring or any other marks that indicate they’ve undergone treatment.

 You'll also want to get a bit hands-on following treatment.
 “It is recommended to apply five-minute massages to the treated area two times a day for two weeks," she says.
-"It will encourage lymphatic drainage, minimize swelling and will assist in the elimination of the fat cells.”
+"It will encourage lymphatic drainage, minimize swelling, and will assist in the elimination of the fat cells.”

 When it comes to sun exposure, it’s recommended that you remain indoors as much as possible post-treatment.
 According to Walden, “SculpSure is, by definition, laser energy—albeit subcutaneous.”
 She advises patients to avoid the sun one week before and one week after treatment.
 If stepping outside is unavoidable for you, make sure to apply sunscreen with a high SPF.